-In a desperate bid to break the political deadlock, Yahya Khan announced that National Assembly session will be held in Dacca on 3 March 1971 for seeking the solution of constitutional matters.
-Subsequently the elected MNAs of PPP vowed on Quran that they would remain faithful to their leader.
-Similarly the MNAs of AL pledged that they would not yield at any cost as far as their Six-Point Formula was concerned.
-Forthwith Yahya Khan was disappointed and decided for deferment of the session that only added fuel to the fire.
-On 3 March East Pakistan province went on tremendous strike and mammoth civil disobedience.
+In a desperate bid to break the political deadlock, Yahya Khan announced that the National Assembly session will be held in Dacca on 3 March 1971 for seeking the solution of constitutional matters.
+Subsequently, the elected MNAs of PPP vowed on Quran that they would remain faithful to their leader.
+Similarly, the MNAs of AL pledged that they would not yield at any cost as far as their Six-Point Formula was concerned.
+Forthwith Yahya Khan was disappointed and decided to deferment the session that only added fuel to the fire.
+On 3 March East Pakistan province went on a tremendous strike and mammoth civil disobedience.
 Thereupon the army was called to curb their civil disobedience.
 But the conditions further deteriorated and there was a great massacre due to clashes that occurred to and fro between the Mukti Bahini and the Pakistan military.

 While Pakistan was being condemned in the world press, Yahya Khan announced amnesty to all the migrants so that they could return to their homes but even this amnesty couldn’t diminish the agitation and the demonstrations going incessantly against the government.
-In order to gain favor of the Bengalis India blocked West Pakistan air connection with the East Pakistan.
-The Indian government not only fully supported the “revolutionaries” but also helped them prepare a Liberation Force well known as Mukti Bahini whose training camps were formed on Pak-Indian border areas in mid 1971.
+To gain the favor of the Bengalis India blocked West Pakistan’s air connection with East Pakistan.
+The Indian government not only fully supported the “revolutionaries” but also helped them prepare a Liberation Force well known as Mukti Bahini whose training camps were formed on Pak-Indian border areas in mid-1971.
 In September the total strength of the Mukti Bahini trainees was around 100,000.
 Mukti Bahini looted arms depots and police stores to acquire weapons but India remained the major supplier of arms.
-Thus to restore order in the East Pakistan became quite difficult.
+Thus to restore order in East Pakistan became quite difficult.

-The Pakistani government was facing many problems including shortage of goods, inflation mainly because IMF and the World Bank had ceased to support Pakistan’s economy and without their aid and loan it was almost impossible to deal with the clashes.
-At that crucial time when Pak army was already too down in the dumps, Indian military intervention followed on 3rd December 1971and a full fledged war broke out on the Eastern front of Pakistan.
-Already from 21 November India had started direct attacks on Pakistan border regions and a plan was previously devised to occupy Dhaka on 6 December.
-Mukti Bahini and the public in general fully supported intrusion of the Indian army that was duly aided by the Indian Air Force.
+The Pakistani government was facing many problems including shortage of goods, inflation mainly because IMF and the World Bank had ceased to support Pakistan’s economy and without their aid and loan, it was almost impossible to deal with the clashes.
+At that crucial time when the Pak army was already too down in the dumps, Indian military intervention followed on 3rd December 1971and a full-fledged war broke out on the Eastern front of Pakistan.
+Already from 21 November, India had started direct attacks on Pakistan border regions and a plan was previously devised to occupy Dhaka on 6 December.
+Mukti Bahini and the public in general fully supported the intrusion of the Indian army that was duly aided by the Indian Air Force.

 Indeed, the aftermath was not less than a nightmare.
 People were drowned in despair and depression.
-Pakistan had lost half of her navy, third of army and a quarter of air force besides millions of casualties.
-The biggest setback was disintegration of Pakistan with emergence of Bangladesh.
+Pakistan had lost half of her navy, a third of the army, and a quarter of the air force besides millions of casualties.
+The biggest setback was the disintegration of Pakistan with the emergence of Bangladesh.
 In the “remaining” West Pakistan people came out on the streets declaring Yahya and his fellows as traitors and asked for his resignation.
 Thus Bhutto, President of the PPP was asked to come back from New York to take over the charge of the country.
-On 20 December 1971 he assumed the rank of the President of new Pakistan and Civil Martial Law Administrator.
+On 20 December 1971, he assumed the rank of the President of new Pakistan and Civil Martial Law Administrator.